unsupervised-adult/BrainClipper/README.md

    - Go to your OS keyboard shortcuts settings (e.g., GNOME/KDE: System Settings → Keyboard → Shortcuts)
    - Add a custom shortcut to run `./run_speech.sh` for instant speech-to-clipboard

+4. Rephrase highlighted/clipboard text:
+   - Copy any text you want to rephrase to your clipboard
+   - Run the following command:

+     ```bash
+     python3 refine_clipboard.py
+     ```

+   - The rephrased text will be copied back to your clipboard
+   - (Optional) Map this command to a hotkey for instant rephrasing

 ## Requirements

 - Docker with GPU support